 Very simple, but still feels special – Corn is good enough on its own that most people usually just eat it plain, but jazzing it up here with a few extra ingredients creates a really delicious side dish.

-20 minutes to make – This is truly a quick recipe, and I’m always able to make it in 15 to 20 minutes.
+20 minutes to make – This is truly a quick and easy recipe, and I’m always able to make it in 15 to 20 minutes.

 Use fresh or frozen corn – In the summertime, this dish is excellent when you can cut fresh corn from the cob.
 You can even take it up a notch and grill the corn before cutting, to add a smoky flavor.
 However, most of the time I make this, I use frozen corn kernels straight from the bag for convenience.
 The choice is up to you, and you can choose to prioritize what you’d like here.